xwal/awesome-stars/README.md

 ## C# #

 - [AvaloniaUI/Avalonia](https://github.com/AvaloniaUI/Avalonia) - Develop Desktop, Embedded, Mobile and WebAssembly apps with C# and XAML.
-The most popular .NET UI client technology
+The future of .NET UI

 ## C++